Saturday, December 12, 2009

 Many of the UNC battalions holding the 10th's left and right flanks were in retreat by the morning of 23 April.
 With its flanks "in the air," the 10th stood alone in a salient almost surrounded by a torrent of assaulting Chinese.
 The most threatening penetration, however, occurred further east in the vicinity of the city of Hwach'on.
 The CPV routed the South Korean 6th Division in the US IX Corps area and poured southward threatening to cut off UNC units north of the Imjin River.

-The Chinese, however, continued to attack and their persistence, despite terrible losses, being rewarded when one of their regiments overran the lone Tank Company platoon of just 17 men posted on a ridge (not a bridge) overlooking Yuldong village.
+The Chinese continued to attack the 10th BCT and their persistence, despite terrible losses, being rewarded when one of their regiments overran the lone Tank Company platoon of just 17 men posted on a ridge (not a bridge) overlooking Yuldong village.

 The Chinese were immediately counterattacked and driven off the hill by the heavily outnumbered men of Tank Company (which didn't have any tanks).
 Capt.
 Conrado Yap, commanding officer of the Tank Company, was killed in this counterattack.
 His men had, however, retrieved the bodies of Lt.
 Jose Artiaga (Yap's closest friend) and the men of Lt.
 Artiaga's shattered and badly understrength 1st Platoon.